 Number of Awards: Not specified

-Value of Award: ILRI will offer a competitive stipend to cover living expenses in the project location, medical cover, air ticket, and research expenses.
-The successful candidate will be supervised jointly by an ILRI scientist and the university /academic supervisor.
+Value of Award: ILRI will offer competitive stipend to cover living expenses in the project location/s, medical cover, air ticket and research costs.
+The successful candidate will be supervised jointly by an ILRI scientist, another project leads and university /academic supervisor.
 The fellowship will cover tuition costs at the fellow’s university of admission.

 Duration of Programme: 3 years

-How to Apply: Applications should be made to the Director, People and Organizational Development through our recruitment portal http://ilri.simplicant.com/ on or before 31 August 2018.
-The position title and reference number SLS/PhD GF/02/2018 should be clearly marked on the subject line of the cover letter.
+How to Apply: Applications should be made to the Director, People and Organizational Development through ILRI’s recruitment portal http://ilri.simplicant.com/ on or before 15 April, 2019.
+The position title and reference number PhD WUR/ILRI AHH/GF/01/2019 should be clearly marked on the subject line of the cover letter.